foureyes/csci-ua.0002-fall2015-008/classes/12/meta.markdown

 <section markdown="block">
 ### Quizzes and Homework

-* Quiz 6 and Module 6 due on Monday (posted this afternoon)
+* Quiz 6 and Module 6 due on Monday (will be posted late this evening)
 * Homework to be posted by the end of this week, but will be due Sunday, the 21st... with only 12 hour grace period
-* (think homework will be slightly longer, as it will cover both nested loops and functions)
+* (this homework will be slightly longer, as it will cover both nested loops and functions)

 </section>